Neil Peart: Death

 Peart's death was widely lamented by fans and fellow musicians alike, who considered it a substantial loss for popular music.

-Neil's father, Glen, also died of cancer on June 12, 2021.
+Peart's father Glen died of cancer on June 12, 2021.
+Peart's brother Danny died of glioblastoma on March 17, 2025.

 Musicianship

 Style and influences

 Peart's drumming skill and technique are well-regarded by fans, fellow musicians, and music journalists.
-His influences were eclectic, ranging from Pete Thomas, John Bonham, Michael Giles, Ginger Baker, Phil Collins, Chris Sharrock, Steve Gadd, Stewart Copeland, Michael Shrieve and Keith Moon, to fusion and jazz drummers Billy Cobham, Buddy Rich, Bill Bruford and Gene Krupa.
+His influences were eclectic, ranging from Pete Thomas, John Bonham, Carl Palmer, Michael Giles, Ginger Baker, Phil Collins, Chris Sharrock, Steve Gadd, Warren Cann, Stewart Copeland, Michael Shrieve and Keith Moon, to fusion and jazz drummers Billy Cobham, Buddy Rich, Bill Bruford and Gene Krupa.
 The Who was the first group that inspired him to write songs and play the drums.

 Peart had long played matched grip but shifted to traditional as part of his style reinvention in the mid-1990s under the tutelage of jazz coach Freddie Gruber.
 He played traditional grip throughout his first instructional DVD A Work in Progress and on Rush's Test for Echo studio album.
 Peart went back to using primarily matched, though he continued to switch to traditional at times when playing songs from Test for Echo and during moments when traditional grip felt more appropriate, such as during the rudimental snare drum section of his drum solo.
 He discussed the details of these switches in the DVD Anatomy of a Drum Solo.

 Variety wrote: "Widely considered one of the most innovative drummers in rock history, Peart was famous for his state-of-the-art drum kits—more than 40 different drums were not out of the norm—precise playing style and on stage showmanship."

-USA Today's writers compared him favorably with other top-shelf rock drummers.
+USA Today's writers compared him favourably with other top-shelf rock drummers.
 He was "considered one of the best rock drummers of all time, alongside John Bonham of Led Zeppelin; Ringo Starr of The Beatles; Keith Moon of The Who; Ginger Baker of Cream and Stewart Copeland of The Police."
-Being "known for his technical proficiency", the Modern Drummer Hall of Fame inducted him in 1983.
+Noting that Peart was "known for his technical proficiency", the Modern Drummer Hall of Fame inducted him in 1983.

 Music critic Amanda Petrusich in The New Yorker wrote: "Watching Peart play the drums gave the impression that he might possess several phantom limbs.
 The sound was merciless."